tkhamez/neucore/doc/API.md

 - List all managers of a group. `/user/group/{id}/managers`
 - List all corporations of a group. `/user/group/{id}/corporations`
 - List all alliances of a group. `/user/group/{id}/alliances`
+- List all required groups of a group. `/user/group/{id}/required-groups`
 - Add required group to a group. `/user/group/{id}/add-required/{groupId}`
 - Remove required group from a group. `/user/group/{id}/remove-required/{groupId}`
 - Assign a player as manager to a group. `/user/group/{id}/add-manager/{pid}`